Markets tumble, led by 5.8% drop in Tokyo following a tech-driven retreat on Wall Street

 Meanwhile, other commodities sank on concerns that weakness in the U.S. and other major economies will hurt demand.
 The price of nickel dropped 2.4%, aluminum dropped 1% and copper was down 0.2%.

-Manufacturing has been one of areas of the economy hurt most by high interest rates, and the report from the Institute for Supply Management helped extinguish what had been gains for U.S. stock indexes early in the morning.
-Other reports Thursday showed the number of U.S. workers applying for jobless benefits hit its highest level in about a year and that productivity for U.S. workers improved during the spring.
+Other reports Thursday showed the number of U.S. workers applying for jobless benefits hit its highest level in about a year and that productivity for U.S. workers improved in the spring.
+The data are likely to relieve pressure on inflation and give the Fed more leeway to cut rates.

-Together, the data likely remove upward pressure on inflation and give more leeway for the Federal Reserve to cut interest rates.
-A day earlier, yields sank after Fed Chair Jerome Powell gave the clearest indication yet that inflation may have slowed enough for an easing of rates to begin in September.
+Employment growth appears to be slowing more than expected, Philip Marey, senior U.S. strategist for Rabobank, said in a commentary.

-Worry is mounting that the Fed may have its main interest rate at a two-decade high for too long in its zeal to stifle inflation by making it more costly to borrow.
-It could take months to a year for a rate cut to filter through the economy.
+“This suggests that the Fed’s strategy to bring better balance between labor demand and supply through restrictive interest rates is working, but of course the risk is that employment growth is brought to a halt and the economy slides into a recession.”

 Credit: AP